 One needs only read the Old Testament to notice that the Lord blessed His chosen people, when, or should we say, because, they killed their enemies.
 Many times the Lord told His people to kill them.
 Many of the songs of the Jews thank the Lord for victory over mortal enemies.
 In fact, in the Sanhedrin 72 are found these, straight to the point, words.
 If someone comes to kill you, anticipate him and kill him first.

 In the New Testament, Paul frequently uses word pictures that portray war.
 Not only that, but nowhere do the New Testament writers teach that Christians do not have a right to protect their possessions and country by using force.
-What they do teach is that we are not to be the aggressor, the one who starts a fight.
+What they do teach is that we are not to be the aggressor, the one who starts a fight or a war.

-In Romans 12:14, 1 Thessalonians 5:15, 1 Peter 3:9, and other verses like this, the thought is concerning seeking revenge against someone who has wronged us; these verses do not have any reference to pacifism.
+Also in other verses of this nature, the thought is concerning seeking personal revenge against someone who has wronged us; these verses do not have any reference to pacifism.

 Christ, also had very little to say in that regard.
 On the night in which Christ was betrayed He said to Peter, Put your sword in its place, for all who take the sword will perish by the sword.
 Mat.
 26:52.
 This statement has absolutely nothing to do with non-resistance.
 Christ was merely stating a fact: Peter, do you think that, with one sword, you can withstand the Roman army?
 Peter, if you try it, you will die.